littlebizzy/force-https/readme.txt

 The only Force SSL (HTTPS) plugin that correctly follows Google Chrome team's advice to avoid protocol-relative hyperlinks and resources.
 Here are more of the current features:

-* redirects all HTTP request to HTTPS (301 redirects)
+* redirects all HTTP requests to HTTPS (domain/protocol 301 redirects)
-* filters all non-secure internal static resource to become secure (e.g. src="https://...")
+* filters all internal resources to become secure (e.g. src="https://...")
 * filters all internal hyperlinks to be become secure (e.g. href="https://...")
+* filters all external resources to become secure (src, srcset, embeds, and objects)
-* skips any external links
+* skips any external hyperlinks
 * works with image srcsets too (Version 1.0.2+)
 * no need for additional plugins to fix insecure resources
 * avoids "protocol relative" URLs as recommended by top security experts
 * zero database queries or settings pages
-* huge SEO benefits
+* huge SEO and security benefits

+WARNING: You must have an SSL certificate installed on your server before activating this plugin.
+If you website becomes inaccessible after activation, login via SFTP and delete this plugin from `/wp-content/plugins/` and clear your browser cache.

 #### Compatibility ####